-A Web farm allows you to scale out you application, which can also minimize the impact of hardware failures.
-When you add more servers, you can use either a load balancing or a clustering approach.
+Consider using a Web farm that distributes requests from RIA clients to multiple servers.
+A Web farm allows you to scale out your application, and reduces the impact of hardware failures.
+You can use either load balancing or clustering solutions to add more servers for your application.